What is Metadata?

 Value labels and missing data codes (the domain)

 Value labels describe how to interpret specific values in a variable (also known as a field, column, or attribute of a database).
 For example, in a variable representing gender, the value of 1 may represent males and 2 may represent females.
 Values in this context are also known as codes.

-In databases, the list of possible values of a variable are referred to as the domain.
-In market research it is referred to as the code frame.
+In databases, the list of possible values of a variable is referred to as the domain.
+In market research, it is referred to as the code frame.